One of the worst parts of freelancing is the paperwork. Am I right, or am I right?

 Invoicing and Payments in Dubsado and FreshBooks

 Both systems allow you to accept credit cards, paid through emailed invoices or outside the system, but they differ a little bit in how that works.
-Dubsado integrates with Stripe and Square, and you can choose to enable or disable credit cards and/or e-checks (which saves you money on processing fees!).
+Dubsado integrates with Stripe, Square and PayPal, and you can choose to enable or disable credit cards and/or e-checks (which saves you money on processing fees!).
 FreshBooks has a built-in credit card processor, though you can also integrate with Stripe.
 You can also apply automatic late fees and late payment reminders in both systems.
 To do this, Dubsado uses payment schedules, and you can have multiple payment schedules, giving you additional control over late fees and payment reminders.

 SIDE NOTE: If you use Square, you can process $1,000 of payments fee-free for every person you refer.
 Since credit card fees are a cost of doing business these days, this could save you $29 per referral!
 You can also process your first $1,000 of payments you receive through Square for free by using my link: https://squareup.com/i/EC3D3EB5* And yes, you’ll still be able to get even more fee-free processing after that first $1k for referrals that you send to Square too.